 When you think of off-road tires, Falken is probably not the first brand that comes to mind.
 But the company wants to change that perception – and quickly.
 The new Falken Wildpeak A/T3W is one way they plan on doing that.

-Falken really only dove into the off-road light truck market a few years ago when it introduced its Wildpeak A/T. The next project was the development of a competition version of its upcoming Wildpeak M/T, a tire that Tony Pellegrino ran to second place in the 2014 King of the Hammers (which we expect will be offered in non-competition form this year).
-The brand’s latest move is the unveiling a new all-weather truck tire, the Falken Wildpeak A/TW3.
-We received an advanced set of the tires late last summer and have tested them through the winter.
-What follows is our impression of the tires during that time.
+Falken really only dove into the off-road light truck market a few years ago when it introduced its Wildpeak A/T. The next project was the development of a competition version of its Wildpeak M/T, a tire that Tony Pellegrino ran to second place in the 2014 King of the Hammers.
+The brand’s latest move is the unveiling a new all-weather truck tire, the Falken Wildpeak A/T3W.
+We received set of the tires late last summer and have tested them through the winter.
+What follows is Falken Wildpeak AT3W review after months of testing.

-Our E-rated 35×12.5R17 test tires were mounted to the new KMC Machete.
+Our E-rated 35×12.5R17 test tires were mounted to KMC Machete wheels.
 The Machete makes just about any tire look good, but we certainly received a lot of positive feedback about the aggressive look of the A/T3W’s sidewall design.

 Aside from the deeper tread pattern, full-depth sipes and new proprietary sidewall design, Falken backs up its newest off-roader with a 55,000-mile warranty (it even offers a 30-day hassle-free guarantee).
-The tires will be available in dealerships this month and will be offered in 54 different sizes that Falken says will cover about 70 percent of the market’s light trucks and SUVs.
+The tires are in dealerships now and are offered in 66 different sizes to cover the majority of the market’s light trucks and SUVs.

 First … and Second Impressions